WELCOME TO DOCLANDS

 For more detailed marketing info, visit doclands.com/marketing

-Acceptable formats for exhibition are 35mm and DCP.
-The filmmaker is responsible for any format transfers, although we are happy to provide various resources and technical support to assist all Festival participants create Festival-quality prints.
-Please inquire if you’d like to take advantage of these services.
+Acceptable formats for exhibition are 35mm and DCP ONLY.
+The filmmaker is responsible for any format transfers, although we are happy to provide information for various resources and technical support that may assist Festival participants to create Festival-quality DCPs.
+Please inquire if you’d like to take advantage of this information.

 - Feature-length entries receiving a theatrical release, TV broadcast, DVD release or screening at other San Francisco Bay Area festivals and venues prior to OR within one month following DocLand’s dates may not be eligible for participation in the Festival (exceptions are made under special circumstances).
 Please contact our office if you agree to any other screenings in the Bay Area before or directly following DocLands.